No. 18 Squadron RAF: Second World War (1939–1945)

 On the morning of 4 December 1942, six No. 18 Squadron Blenheims attacked an airstrip north of Chouigui, and in the afternoon of the same day, eight No. 18 Squadron Blenheims and two more from No. 614 Squadron took off to repeat the attack, led by Wing Commander Hugh Malcolm, the squadron's commanding officer.
 No fighter escort was available.
 One aircraft crash landed due to engine trouble, and as they approached the target area, the formation was attacked by a large numbers of Bf 109s of Jagdgeschwader 51 and Jagdgeschwader 2.
 Malcolm pressed on with the attack as one by one all of the Blenheims were shot down, with Malcolm the last.
 Four crews survived, but Malcolm did not and he was posthumously awarded the Victoria Cross.

 These losses were quickly replaced, and the squadron was back in action on 27 December 1942, although it was limited to night operations, attacking enemy road transports.
 On 18 January 1943, the squadron lost another commanding officer when Wing Commander Tucker failed to return from a night intruder mission.
-The squadron was withdrawn from active service at the beginning of February 1842 to await re-equipment with more modern aircraft, but a German offensive resulted in the squadron being ordered back onto operations with borrowed Blenheims on 18 February.
+The squadron was withdrawn from active service at the beginning of February 1943 to await re-equipment with more modern aircraft, but a German offensive resulted in the squadron being ordered back onto operations with borrowed Blenheims on 18 February.
 On the night of 28 and 29 March 1943, the squadron flew its last operations with the Blenheim before standing down to re-equip with the Douglas Boston.

+The squadron flew its first mission with the Boston on 21 April 1943, when six aircraft bombed enemy troops near Majaz al Bab.
+It continued operations over North Africa until the end of the Tunisian campaign in May 1943.

 Between 1943 and 1945, No. 18 Squadron supported the allied advance through Italy before moving to Greece in September 1945, disbanding there on 31 March 1946.